Cut Your Own Tree at a North Carolina Christmas Tree Farm

 After you bring your tree home, remember to water it frequently.
 If you need to wait more than a few hours to decorate the tree, keep it outdoors in a cool, shaded area.
 The base of the tree should be re-sawed on a diagonal near the original cut and placed in water to stay fresh.
 When the tree is put up in the house, check the water level in the base daily.
 Make sure the tree is well-supported and placed away from sources of heat.
 Never leave tree lights on overnight or when no one is home.
 Check all cords for wear.

 A properly chosen and well-kept Christmas tree will add to the enjoyment of your families’ holiday season.
 Plan a tree-trimming evening that includes sharing stories about origins of ornaments, favorite holiday music and tempting treats.
 And don’t forget to sing "Oh, Christmas Tree" as you gather round your tree.

 North Carolina Trees

 The North Carolina Christmas Tree Association and the North Carolina Department of Agriculture maintain website listings of Christmas tree farms in our state.
 The Eastern North Carolina Christmas Tree Growers Association can also provide information about tree farms.
-If you choose a farm from one of these sites, please call before you go.
 Some tree farms listed on the websites do not have trees available this year but will next year.